wenkangjing/notes-launch-school/220/lesson3/_220_lesson3.md

 - `e.target` The object the event originally was fired upon.
 - `e.currentTarget` The object that is currently being targetted as the event bubbles up the DOM.
 This will be the object the event handler was attached to.

+keyboard event
+- which // keyCode **preferred**
+- key // letter
+- keyup/keydown/keypress(only for none modifier keys)

 # 9	Capturing and Bubbling